 If you are like me and have physical limitations due to past injuries—or find that some of the Classical Pilates exercises simply don’t work for your body—you’re not alone.
 Personally, for many years, I avoided Pilates spine extension exercises because they caused me terrible low back pain.
 It took me many years to understand that with proper modifications, I could learn to do the exercises pain-free.
 Experiencing modifications over the years, I also was able to incorporate variations into my practice.
 I now excel at modified spine extension exercises.

-Another reason I floundered at learning movement was that a mentor had once told me that if I was unable to properly do an exercise, then I should not teach it to my students.
+Another reason I floundered at learning movement was that a mentor had once told me that if I was unable to properly do spine extension, due to my injuries, then I should avoid it entirely.
 What a load of cow dung that was—and I believed it for years.
+Instead, I now know that what I needed to do, was to find a variation of spine extension that worked with my limitations.
 I share this with you because I want you to know it’s important to understand that your practice is unique to your movement abilities.
 Adapt your practice to fit your body, instead of the other way around.